docker-hy/docker-hy.github.io/exercises.md

 ### 1.16 ###

-<b style="color:firebrick;">This exercise is mandatory</b>

 Pushing to heroku happens in a same way.
 A project has already been prepared at `devopsdockeruh/heroku-example` so lets pull that first.

-Go to <https://www.heroku.com/> and create a new project there and install heroku CLI.
+Go to <https://www.heroku.com/> and create a new app there and install heroku CLI.
+You can find additional instructions from `Deploy` tab under `Container Registry`.
 Tag the pulled image as `registry.heroku.com/<app>/<process-type>`, process-type can be `web` for this exercise.
 The app should be your project name in heroku.

-Then push the image to heroku with `docker push registry.heroku.com/<app>/<process-type>` and release it using the heroku CLI: `heroku container:release web`
+Then push the image to heroku with `docker push registry.heroku.com/<app>/web` and release it using the heroku CLI: `heroku container:release web`

 You could also use the heroku CLI to build and push, but since we didn't want to build anything this time it was easier to just tag the image.